NBISweden/teaching_literature_club/docs/events/20250527/README.md

 - Q: How would you explain the reduced dropout rate?

+It is not an increase in course satisfaction, as there is none.

+They state that:

+> We showed that
+> the differentiation of teaching roles, including mentors that monitor
+> small groups and provide rapid-response support to students, can
+> make a major contribution to improving the performance of individ-
+> ual learners.
+The intended outcome of this mentoring strategy is to
+> reduce the impact of any negative critical incidents on the students’
+> perception, which has been pointed as a major factor in student
+> dropout (Lin, 2011)

+However, they do not show it.
+Figure 4b, panel 4.1 'The importance of the tutor's contribution' shows:

+- no clear increase at all
+- is from the teacher's perspective: the students have never been asked.
+- the data is absent to check
+- there is no statistics.
+- few teachers filling in the survey

+I do assume the literature is right, they just don't show it.

 - Q: How would this paper make us a better teacher?
   (putting in bigger context, as recommended by `[Deenadayalan et al., 2008]`)